dredwardhyde/transport-library/README.md

 ```

 Then [jaffa-rpc-maven-plugin](https://github.com/dredwardhyde/jaffa-rpc-maven-plugin) generates client interface.
-This plugin ignores all the static and default methods, all fields:
+This plugin ignores all the static, default methods and all fields:

 ```java
 @ApiClient(ticketProvider = TicketProviderImpl.class)